Construction Ahead! Rail Trail News and Updates

 Connecting to Rail Trail Segment 7 Phase 2, currently under construction, which goes from Bay and California on the Westside to the roundabout at the foot of the wharf.

-Segment 9 goes from the San Lorenzo River to 17th Avenue.
 In Segment 9, a new paved bike and pedestrian trail will be built from the San Lorenzo River trestle by the Boardwalk to 17th Avenue in Live Oak.
 This exciting segment will create a brand new direct route between Santa Cruz and Live Oak for bikes and pedestrians.

 It will continue east along the rail corridor, passing behind Twin Lakes State Beach and Simpkin Swim Center.